The soup, or rather broth, made by boiling the bones and cartilage of the animals, has a long history.

 You will surely ask why the bones so good for our health?
 What can be so useful in a simple juice made by boiling a few bones?

 Well, among the so beneficial ingredients that are extracted from the bone soup are glycine and proline that are found in collagen and gelatin and about which we have already spoken to you, glycosaminoglycans (GAGs), among which hyaluronic acid and sulfate chondroitin, and various minerals that are so essential to our body.

-Glycosaminoglycans or mocopolysaccharides are another component of the bones of bone that, like collagen, have the property of gelling, and in the cartilage we find hyaluronic acid, chondroitin sulphate and, to a lesser extent, keratin sulphate as representatives of this class.
+Glycosaminoglycans or mucopolysaccharides are other components of the bones of bone that, like collagen, have the property of gelling, and in the cartilage, we find hyaluronic acid, chondroitin sulphate and, to a lesser extent, keratin sulphate as representatives of this class.

 Hyaluronic acid is an acid that helps to hydrate the skin as it captures the water that it then retains in its deep layers and plays an important role in the formation of collagen, which gives it strength and flexibility, contributes to the secretion of synovial fluid, which in its turn help lubricate joints in the joints, etc.

 Condroidine sulphate is a gel-like substance and is already known for its properties.
 It is mainly used to relieve the pain of joints associated with osteoarthritis and plays an important role in maintaining the structural integrity of tissues, being a major component of the external matrix, providing cartilage resistance, so a loss of it is one of the causes of osteoarthritis.
 Condroid sulfate also plays an important role in reducing atherosclerosis and lowering cholesterol.